nvmwill/nexmo-developer/_documentation/en/voice/voice-api/guides/connecting-voice-calls-to-an-amazon-lex-bot.md

   codes using Vonage Voice API. "
 navigation-weight: 8
 ---

+# Connecting Voice Calls to an Amazon Lex Bot

 Today’s AI platforms offer advanced capabilities with voice and text bots, transcription engines, and sentiment analysis engines.

 These capabilities help developers build bots that serve a multitude of functions, including supporting callers in placing orders, making a booking, getting assistance with issues, and much more.